Is Your Vision Suffering from Cataracts?

 After my first postoperative visit will I need to return?

-Yes, another visit two weeks later and then several months after that.
+Yes.
+We will schedule another visit one to two weeks later and then several months after that.
 Of course, you can have as many appointments as you need.
-A prescription for a new pair of glasses will be given when your eye is stable.
-This is usually at the two week visit.
+A prescription for a new pair of glasses will be given once your eye is stable.
+This is usually at the two week visit after surgery on the second eye, if having cataract surgery performed on both.

 Will I need glasses after surgery?

 Most people will require glasses to fine-tune their vision after surgery.
 However, it is common for patients after cataract surgery to require glasses only for all close activities, with the standard (monofocal) lenses and not for distance vision.
-It is more likely to require glasses if you have an astigmatism in your glasses prescription.
+It is more likely to require glasses if you have an astigmatism in your glasses prescription and this is not fixed at the time of surgery.

 Are both eyes operated on at the same time?